Clinical Art Therapy MA (CE)

 1 March 2026 – 30 June 2026

-The university course “Clinical Art Therapy” at Sigmund Freud Private University Vienna lasts 6 semesters (120 ECTS) and concludes with a Master of Arts MA (CE).
-This part-time course combines a solid scientific foundation with a strong practical orientation.
-Please note that the course language is German.
+The continuing education university programme “Clinical Art Therapy” at Sigmund Freud Private University Vienna lasts 6 semesters (120 ECTS) and concludes with a Master of Arts MA (CE).
+This part-time programme combines a solid scientific foundation with a strong practical orientation.
+Please note that this programme is offered in German.

-The application period for the 2026/27 winter semester runs from 1 March 2026 to 30 June 2026.
-If you have any questions, please feel free to contact us at any time at kunsttherapie@sfu.ac.at.
+If you have any questions, feel free to contact us at any time at kunsttherapie@sfu.ac.at.

 Application and admission